intellij-rust/intellij-rust/CONTRIBUTING.md

 ### Commit Messages

-Consider prefixing commit with a `(TAG):` which describes the area of the change.
+Consider prefixing commit with a `TAG:` which describes the area of the change.
 Common tags are:

+  * GRAM for changes to `.bnf` files
-  * PSI
+  * PSI for other PSI related changes
+  * RES for name resolution
+  * TY for type inference
+  * COMP for code completion

+  * FMT for formatter
+  * TYPE for editor-related functions
+  * ANN for error highlighting and annotators
+  * INSP for inspections
+  * INT for intentions

   * CARGO
   * GRD for build changes
-  * FMT for formatter
-  * GRAM for grammar changes
   * T for tests
-  * RES for resolve
-  * TYPE for type iference
+  * DOC for documentation

 Try to keep the summary line of a commit message under 50 characters.